 An anthropological overview of native North American societies from pre-Columbian times to the present will be the focus of this course, utilizing a culture area approach and including an emphasis on the native people of California.
+Cross listed with HST 314.
 Offered alternate years.